DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 	- [~] SET: more a proper foyer; grandiose, welcoming, but nothing specific happening in terms of personnel stations or equipment
 		- [ ] Wall of rubble at N separating this room from 12
 12. `Castle hallway back`
-	- [ ] Cutscene: Enter the room for the first time
+	- [x] Cutscene: Enter the room for the first time
-	- [~] Inventory item: needle (from phonograph)
+	- [x] Inventory item: needle (from phonograph)
-		- [ ] Needs sprite
-	- [ ] Entity: ???? (a concierge?) -- should be dressed in a super nice suit, but like it's some kind of a scraggly werewolf
+	- [x] Entity: Concierge (super nice suit, but like it's some kind of a scraggly werewolf)
-	- [ ] SET: the "human" half of the foyer, logistically speaking
+	- [~] SET: the "human" half of the foyer, logistically speaking
-		- [ ] Concierge desk with guestbook
+		- [x] Concierge desk with guestbook
-		- [ ] Coatrack
 		- [ ] Wall of rubble at S separating this room from 11
 13. `Throne room`
 	- [ ] Cutscene: Enter the room for the first time